-Febuxostat was studied in healthy patients in doses up to 300 mg daily for seven days without evidence of dose-limiting toxicities.
-No overdose of febuxostat was reported in clinical studies.
+Febuxostat tablets were studied in healthy patients in doses up to 300 mg daily for seven days without evidence of dose-limiting toxicities.
+No overdose of febuxostat tablets were reported in clinical studies.
 Patients should be managed by symptomatic and supportive care should there be an overdose.